 • Fourth-degree tears are the most severe (but the least common).
 They extend through the anal sphincter and into the mucous membrane that lines the rectum.
 Fourth-degree tears usually require repair with anesthesia in an operating room and sometimes more specialized repair.
 Fourth-degree tears are painful and sore, with pain or stinging when peeing, and can also cause complications such as fecal incontinence and painful intercourse.
 They take significantly longer than a few weeks to heal.

 What about episiotomies?

-An episiotomy is a medical procedure in which the perineum is cut in order to avoid vaginal tearing.
+An episiotomy is a medical procedure in which the perineum is cut to avoid vaginal tearing.
 Traditionally, medical staff believed that episiotomies would help prevent further damage and tearing, but recent research suggests this might not be true.
 As a result, episiotomies are no longer recommended on a routine basis.

 Episiotomies may still be medically necessary, however, if baby’s shoulder is stuck behind your pelvic bone, there are concerns with baby’s heart rate, or you need an assisted vaginal delivery.

 How to avoid vaginal tearing